merpaker/Example-Text-Processing-and-Cleaning-with-Regexs/README.md

 1. The name of the person speaking, e.g. "Senator Gallinger"
 2. The comment the person made, e.g. "As the questions have been repeatedly read and printed in the proceedings, I presume it is not necessary that I should read them in full."
 3. The section of testimony under which the comment was said, e.g. "TRUMAN G. PALMER" for the section "TESTIMONY OF TRUMAN G. PALMER"
-4. The index of the testimony, incrementing by one each time a new section of testmiony
+4. The index of the testimony, incrementing by one for each new section of testmiony

 With only a few straightforward edits, the code can be adjusted to only output some of this information.